arnaldoSkywalker/qr-code-processor/README.md

 # qr-code-processor

 This simple app coded in Vue.js includes a QR Code Generator and Reader.
-The generator takes as input a string that encodes into QR Code, the reader takes as input an image that decodes to provide its string representation.
+The generator receives as input a string that encodes into QR Code, the reader takes as input an image that decodes to provide its string representation.

 ## Project setup
 ```